Art in the Garden at The Oregon Garden in Silverton

 In her McMinnville, Oregon studio, Susan designs and kiln-fires individually crafted glass pieces that are assembled in a variety of colors, shapes and patterns creating beautiful hanging art pieces and stakes in nature and garden inspired designs.

-If you or someone you know would be interested in showcasing their work during our 2023 season, please reach out to jmeisenheimer@oregongardenfoundation.org
+If you or someone you know would be interested in showcasing their work during our 2026 season, please reach out to our Public Events Coordinator, Linda Kromer, at lkromer@oregongardenfoundation.org